-- A 50-g pulp aliquot is analyzed by Au-AA26: fire assay followed by aqua regia digestion (HNO3-HCI) with an atomic absorption spectroscopy finish ("AAS"). - When assay results are higher than 100 g/t Au, a second 50-g pulp aliquot is analysed by Au-GRA22: fire assay, parting with nitric acid (HNO3) with a gravimetric finish. - Selected samples were analyzed by metallic screen.
-The +100 μm fraction (Au+) is analyzed in its entirety by FA with gravimetric finish.
-The 100 μm fraction (minus) is homogenized and two (2) subsamples are analyzed by FA with AAS (Au-AA25) or gravimetric finish (Au-GRA21).
-The average of the two (2) minus fraction subsamples are taken and reported as the Au- fraction result.
+- A 50-g pulp aliquot is analyzed by Au-AA26: fire assay followed by aqua regia digestion (HNO3-HCl) with an AAS. - When assay results are higher than 100 g/t Au, a second 50-g pulp aliquot is analysed by Au-GRA22: fire assay, parting with nitric acid (HNO3) with a gravimetric finish. - Selected samples were analyzed by metallic screen.
+The $+100 \mu m$ fraction (Au+) is analyzed in its entirety by FA with gravimetric finish.
+The 100 μm fraction (minus) is homogenized and two subsamples are analyzed by FA with AAS (Au-AA25) or gravimetric finish (Au-GRA21).
+The average of the two minus fraction subsamples are taken and reported as the Au- fraction result.
 The gold content is then determined by the weighted average of the Au+ and Au- fractions.